Emulating redshift mixing due to blending in weak gravitational lensing: Introduction

 In principle, these blending-induced biases can all be studied using image simulations.
-The overall shear bias is usually captured by shearing the input galaxies with a constant amount (e.g., \citealt{fenechcontiCalibrationWeaklensingShear2017,MandelbaumImSim2018,KannawadiImSim2019,KacprzakImSim2020}).
+The overall shear bias is usually captured by shearing the input galaxies with a constant amount (e.g. \citealt{fenechcontiCalibrationWeaklensingShear2017,MandelbaumImSim2018,KannawadiImSim2019,KacprzakImSim2020}).
 This necessitates a realistic and comprehensive reconstruction of observational effects and galaxy properties, including their morphology and abundance as a function of redshift.
-Developed upon \textsc{Metacalibration}, \textsc{Metadetection} \citep{sheldonMitigatingSheardependentObject2020}, which introduces artificial shear to a patch of the observed sky prior to detection, has been demonstrated to effectively minimise the shear-dependent detection bias directly from data (see also \citealt{HoekstraDetection2021}).
+Developed on the basis of \textsc{Metacalibration}, we can now use \textsc{Metadetection} \citep{sheldonMitigatingSheardependentObject2020}, which introduces artificial shear to a patch of the observed sky prior to detection.
+It has been demonstrated to effectively minimise the shear-dependent detection bias directly from data (see also \citealt{HoekstraDetection2021}).
 However, since these methods introduce the same shear to all galaxies, they ignore the complexity when components within a blended system are located at different redshifts \citep{zuntzDarkEnergySurvey2018,maccrannY3ResultsBlending2022, liKiDSLegacyCalibrationUnifying2023}.
 The shear they experience differs due to the projected matter fields and lensing kernels.
 Light contamination from a neighbouring galaxy at a different redshift alters the measured signal.